Approach and governance for environment

-Our Group-wide Environment Policy outlines our commitment to manage, monitor and reduce the environmental impacts caused by our business through continual improvement of our operations; and to minimise adverse impacts of our operations on biodiversity.
-The Group policy, signed by the Chair of our Board and our CEO, sets out what we aim to achieve, and our businesses reflect how they will enact this in their implementation statements.
+Our Group-wide Environment Policy, which can be found on our website, outlines our ongoing commitment to manage, monitor and reduce the environmental impacts caused by our business through continual improvement of our operations.
+It also sets our commitments to minimising the adverse impacts of our operations on biodiversity.

 Environmental Management Systems